Open-Avenues-Foundation/P21020-1/README.md

 * Once the app loads, you can upload the CSV data, and the customers will appear in the data grid.
 * You can search and filter through customers, making seletions by clicking the box on the the left side of each row.
-* After a group of customers is selected, click 'Send Message' button to be brought the the message page.
+* After a group of customers is selected, click 'Send Message' button to be brought to the message page.
 Click the 'Delete' button to delete the selection from the database.
 * Once a message is sent, you will be redirect to the message log page, that shows a history of the messages sent.

 **Please Note** - the Twilio API is linked to a trial account that can only send SMS messages to verified phone numbers.
-To link you own Twilio account, please follow steps [below](###download-app).
+To link you own Twilio account, please follow steps below to download app.

 ### Download App